 Arthur Miller, Betrayal, burnout, Christina Maslach, Dante Alighieri, Divine Comedy, Dr. Janice Harper, Goodfellas, HAWMC Day 20, Just us Justice, Maya Angelou, Northern Ireland, Oprah Winfrey, Post Cancer Cognitive Loss, workplace mobbing

 If you’ve never been on fire, then how can you burn out?
 Let me count the ways.
 Yesterday, or the day before, I wrote about bullying in the workplace.
-As an aside, I am beginning to lose track of the days in this month-long writing challenge, which reminds me I could always play a new card – Post Cancer Cognitive Impairment (PCCI); or just admit that I have a terrible memory – ask my brother.
-In my defense, let it be said that estrogen, which fueled my cancer, is inextricably linked to memory.
+As an aside, I am beginning to lose track of the days, which reminds me I could always play a new card – Post Cancer Cognitive Impairment (PCCI); or just admit that I have a terrible memory.
+In my defense, the estrogen that fueled my cancer is inextricably linked to memory.
 Without the former, the latter is blocked as well.
 This is the very last thing you need if you are also a target of workplace mobbing, a phenomenon that can leave a person feeling demoralized, devalued, worn down, worn out, tormented, betrayed by people who once were friends, and, undoubtedly, burned out.
 Once upon a time, it happened to me.

 Midway in the journey of our life I came to myself in a dark wood For the straight way was lost